dustinpfister/hexo-sitesource-workshops/source/_posts/threejs-orbit-controls.md

 controls.target = new THREE.Vector3(.5, .5, .5);
 ```

 By default the target position is the origin, but you can use the vector3 to change it to another point.
-Speed can be set as well by giving a Number to the autoRotateSpeed property where 1 will meen it will take about a minute to make one rotation ad sixty frames per second.
+Speed can be set as well by giving a Number to the autoRotateSpeed property where 1 will mean it will take about a minute to make one rotation ad sixty frames per second.

 ## Min max values